Here Are The Best Free Fitness Classes Around DC This Week: August 20-26 | Washingtonian

 Thursday, August 23, 7 PM

 Attention, wannabe speedier runners!
-Pacers 14 Street will host an all-paces track workout at Benjamin Banneker Academic High School.
-Meet at the store and decide if you want to test a pair of On Running shoes before jogging over to the school’s track.
+Pacers 14 Street will host an all-paces track workout at Banneker Community Center.
+Meet at the store and decide if you want to test a pair of On Running shoes before jogging over to the center’s track.
 Afterward, enjoy complimentary access to the Penthouse Pool Club at Vida Fitness U Street, where you’ll also receive a free drink.
+Feel free to RSVP here or just show up.
 1821 14th St., NW.

 Friday, August 24, 6:30 AM